Generating Coverage Data

 CARGO_TARGET_WASM32_UNKNOWN_UNKNOWN_RUNNER=wasm-bindgen-test-runner \

-cargo +nightly test -Ztarget-applies-to-host -Zhost-config --tests
+cargo +nightly test --tests

-# Adjust the LLVM IR and compile to object files:
+# Compile to object files:

 # - Extract a list of compiled artifacts from Cargo and filter them with `jq`.